Published on

 • Remind yourself of your purpose for your work, use that to stay motivated.

-• Delegate more than you did before.
+• Delegate and drop more than you did before.
 Something's gotta give, don't let it be what matters most to you.

 It's not easy, but with a lot of hard work, some expectations adjustment, and a little bit of lingering guilt, you too can continue to further your professional goals, even as a parent...I think... ๐Ÿ˜… I'll let you know in a few years if it works out!